Last Updated on October 14, 2020 by S Viswanathan

 Research and list out popular blogs in the niche

 The truth about every niche is that you are not the first person to write in it, and learning from the leading blogs in that niche goes a long way toward sharpening your sword.
 You can easily search these blogs on Google.
-For instance, if you are into home improvement, you can search for home improvement blogs on Google, and it will display several results.
+For instance, if you are into home improvement, you can search for home improvement blogs on Google, displaying several results.
 The first ones on the result page will likely be the best.
 When you find the best blogs in your niche, follow them, and learn from their content.

 Know relevant keywords that relate to your niche

 Every niche has its peculiar keywords.
-Most of the words in your new niche are words you might not have come across before or do not know the right context.
+Most of the words in your new place are words you might not have come across before or do not know the right context.
 However, you would be coming across them in the course of your research and writing.
 It will be a stain on your expertise to misuse these niche-peculiar keywords.
 To cover this loophole, make yourself familiar with them and know the context you should use each of them.
 You cannot neglect this task in your preparation for writing in a new niche.

 Read a lot of articles.